 As I mentioned before, there are only a few reputable, legitimate certifications in the event planning industry.
 However, since you can't become "certified" as a beginner, these programs all require that you have at least 3-5 years of experience before taking the test.
 Once you gain a few years of experience, then these are the certifications you should consider:

 The CMP is the most recognized certification n the meeting and event planning industry; and is the only certification that is widely recognized and reputable.
 Candidates must have three years of event planning experience and currently have a full-time job in the industry in order to apply.

 Certified Special Events Professional

-The CSEP is the only other openly recognized certification in the event planning industry; but focuses more on special events than meeting planning.
+The CSEP is the only other openly recognized certification in the event planning industry; and focuses more on special events than meeting planning.
 Just like with the CMP, candidates are required to have had three years of experience in the industry and must be currently employed or have been employed in the special events industry in the last twelve months.

 ** Therefore, any program that promises you that you can "become certified" simply from taking some online courses and passing a test, without having years of experience actually planning events, is merely trying to sell you their course. **

 In summary, remember that you DO need to take some sort of course or class to learn about event planning before you will ever be considered for even an entry-level position.

 However, you need to take the right kind of course that will offer applicable information in order to start your career.
 I talk much more about this in my free four-part online video series…...